 Cybersecurity Services in Coquitlam for Small and Mid-Size Businesses

-We run cybersecurity for Coquitlam’s growth-stage business base.
-Tech scale-ups building SOC 2-ready posture from the ground up.
-Law firms and accounting practices whose regulators have tightened technology-practice expectations.
-Eagle Ridge-adjacent clinics needing BC PIPA-aligned evidence for partner-network audits.
+We run cybersecurity for Coquitlam’s growth-stage business base, distribution and light-manufacturing operators that need operational-technology isolation, scale-ups building SOC 2-ready posture from the ground up, and professional-services firms whose BC regulators have tightened technology expectations.
 24/7 Managed Detection and Response with Huntress, SentinelOne EDR, CIS Controls v8.1.

 CISSP-certified